gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCodingBasicsJsInterop.md

 ## Consuming a JavaScript function with a callback argument

 JsInterop can also be used to map a JavaScript function to a Java interface using `@JsFunction`.
 Unlike Java, methods can be used as arguments to other methods in JavaScript (known as callback argument).
-A JavaScript callback can be mapped to a Java functional interface (an inteface with only one method) annotated with `@JsFunction`.
+A JavaScript callback can be mapped to a Java functional interface (an interface with only one method) annotated with `@JsFunction`.
 The example below is inspired from Elemental 2 source code:

 ```java
 @JsFunction